 From here, it was relatively easy going.
 There was a deer trail part of the way through the brush and there were a number of waterfalls along the way (that I did not photograph...).

 I didn't think about it until I got home, but this is similar to the second-to-last picture on this post, though they were taken in two different mountain ranges and a couple years apart.

 Better picture of the rhododendron.

-Very cool stag.
+Very cool snag.
 High contrast black and white makes it glow like it does in person.

 This is a wolf spider with a bright blue egg sac.
-Saw a couple of these with this coloring.
+Saw a number of these with this coloring.

 Blooming bear grass.
 We saw one about 3 times this size later, but it would have taken forever to get to it.
 Unfortunately, we did not see any bears.